Mahmood Mamdani: Career

-Mamdani returned to Uganda in early 1972 and joined Makerere University as a teaching assistant at the same time conducting his doctoral research; only to be expelled later that year by Idi Amin due to his ethnicity.
-He left Uganda for a refugee camp in the United Kingdom in early November just as the three-month deadline was approaching for people of Asian heritage to leave the country.
+Mamdani returned to Uganda in early 1972 and was employed by Makerere University in Kampala as a teaching assistant, at the same time conducting his doctoral research.
+He and most Asians were expelled later that year by Ugandan dictator Idi Amin because of their ethnicity; Amin intended to "reclaim" businesses and properties.
+Mamdani left Uganda for a refugee camp in the United Kingdom in early November.

 He left England in mid-1973 after being recruited to the University of Dar es Salaam in Tanzania.
-In Dar es Salaam, he completed writing his thesis and was active with anti-Amin groups.
-In 1979, he attended the Moshi Conference as an observer and returned to Uganda after Amin was overthrown following the Uganda–Tanzania War as a Frontier Interne of the World Council of Churches.
-He was posted with the Church of Uganda offices in Mengo and was assigned to research the former regime's foreign relations.
-His report was published as a book: Imperialism and Fascism in Uganda.
+In Dar es Salaam, he completed writing his dissertation.
+He was active with anti-Amin groups.
+In 1979, he attended the Moshi Conference as an observer.
+He returned to Uganda after Amin was overthrown following the Uganda–Tanzania War in 1979.
+During this period, he was employed as an intern with the All Africa Conference of Churches, an ecumenical Christian alliance based in Nairobi, Kenya, working at the Church of Uganda's Kampala office.

-In 1984, while attending a conference in Dakar, Senegal, he became stateless after his citizenship was withdrawn by the government under Milton Obote due to his criticism of its policies.
-He returned to Dar es Salaam and was a visiting professor at the University of Michigan, Ann Arbor for the spring semester in 1986.
+From 1980 until 1993 he was again employed by Makerere University.
+In 1984, while attending a conference in Dakar, Senegal, he became stateless after his Ugandan citizenship was withdrawn by the government under Milton Obote because of his criticism of its policies.
+He returned to Dar es Salaam.
 After Obote was deposed for the second time, Mamdani once again returned to Uganda in June 1986.

-He was the founding director of the Centre for Basic Research (CBR), Uganda's first research non-governmental organisation from 1987 to 2006.
+He was the founding director of the Centre for Basic Research (CBR), Uganda's first non-governmental research organisation, where he served from 1987 to 1996.

-He was also a visiting professor at the University of Durban-Westville in South Africa (January to June in 1993), at the Nehru Memorial Museum & Library in New Delhi (January to June in 1995) and at Princeton University (1995–96).
+He was also a visiting professor at the University of Durban-Westville in South Africa (January to June 1993), at the Nehru Memorial Museum & Library in New Delhi (January to June in 1995), and at Princeton University (1995–96).

-In 1996, he was appointed as the inaugural holder of the AC Jordan chair of African studies at the University of Cape Town.
-He left after having disagreements with the administration on his draft syllabus of a foundation course on Africa called "Problematizing Africa".
-This was dubbed the "Mamdani Affair".
-From 1998 to 2002, he served as president of the Council for the Development of Social Science Research in Africa.
-In December 2001, he gave a speech on "Making Sense of Violence in Postcolonial Africa" at the Nobel Centennial Symposia in Oslo, Norway.

-In 2008, in an open online poll, Mamdani was voted as the ninth "top public intellectual" in the world on the list of Top 100 Public Intellectuals by Prospect Magazine (UK) and Foreign Policy (US).
-His essays have appeared in the London Review of Books, among other journals.